GuidanceMantras/GuidanceMantras/README.md

 - Learn to guide for future
 - Learn to grow for future
 - Learn to learn for future
+- Learn to eat good for future
+- Learn to exercise for future
+- Learn to build for future

 ## Mind-Manasu and Soul
 - Keep your mind pure and negative free